Carrie Gabriel, MS, RDN, shares what you need to know about male hormonal imbalance. Included: symptoms, potential causes, and hormone-balancing tips.

 In addition, this macronutrient helps keep your heart healthy.
 Plus, when we consume healthy fat at meals, it triggers the release of hormones that help us feel full and satisfied.

-Staying physically active on most days—through the likes of strength training, walking, or aerobics—can modify hormone levels in a way that reduces the risk of illness.
+Staying physically active on most days—through the likes of strength training, walking, or aerobics—can modify hormone levels in a way that could affect mood, libido, and energy levels.

 Exercise also protects muscle mass throughout the aging process.